 In the video below I go a bit more into the details of how that test was performed.
 Please feel free to repeat it with your own camera, if you are interested in long exposure photography.

 And I should also mention, that I double checked the Raw files in Canon's DPP software and it looked even worse than after DNG conversion.
 Moreover I received files from two additional R5 cameras and they showed similar noise.
-So it seems to be a common problem with the R5.
+So hot pixels seem to be a common problem with the Canon R5.

 Heat building over time